The Lighthouse Cohort

 North Park University created the Lighthouse Cohort Program to offer academic and financial support for urban, first-generation college students who have demonstrated academic success.

-Each year, a group first-year students are invited to join a new cohort.
+Each year, a group of first-year students are invited to join a new cohort.
 Beginning with your early arrival on campus for the fall semester, Lighthouse Scholars take part in academic, social, service, and career-planning events alongside peer mentors, faculty, and staff.
 These programs are designed with one thing in mind: student success.
 By living on campus, studying, serving, and learning together, you’ll be part of a close-knit community and support one another through the first transitional year between high school and college—and then on until graduation.

 Commitment and Community

 The Lighthouse Cohort Program is a four-year commitment: Scholars meet regularly and participate in workshops, seminars, and other events to help you maximize the resources the University offers to help you succeed.
 When you’re a junior and senior, you’ll have the opportunity to return the support you received and serve as a peer mentor for other new Lighthouse students.

 Along with academic and social support, Lighthouse Scholars are awarded partial tuition scholarships, renewable throughout your undergraduate studies at North Park if program qualifications are met.
 Scholarship amounts vary and are awarded based on need, academic record, an interview day, and other application materials.